Home > Blog > House Sitting for Remote Workers

 That moment captures something about what house sitting actually is for remote workers.
 You are not in a co-working space.
 You are not in an Airbnb where the neighbours are strangers and the kitchen is a single hotplate.
 You are in a real home, with fast internet and a washing machine and a reason to leave your desk at lunch.
 The interruption is part of the point.

-Caro had a different kind of moment more recently, during our current house sit in Athens.
+Caro had a different kind of moment during our Athens sit.
 She was at the kitchen table reading an article about freelancers and stopped mid-paragraph.
-She had been selling digital products online for a while, making real money from it, but something about reading that article made it click.
+She had been selling digital teaching materials online for a while, making real money from it, but something about reading that article made it click.
 She is a freelancer.
 She is her own boss.
 She turned the laptop around and showed me the screen.
-We had talked about it plenty of times, but sometimes you need to read it somewhere else to actually believe it.
+We had talked about it plenty of times, but sometimes you need to read it somewhere else to believe it.

 Both moments happened during house sits.
 That is not a coincidence.